cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Return value of `Cache.iterator()` changed from `ClosableIterator` to `Iterator`
   * `ExperimentalBulkCacheSource` removed
   * CacheConfig renamed and moved to new destination
+  * Thread numbers from generated threads start with 1 and numbers will be reused if thread die

 ## Bug fixes